 The Company is exposed to industry credit risks arising from its cash holdings and receivables.
 The Company manages credit risk by placing cash with major Canadian financial institutions.
-The Company's receivables consist of sales tax recoverable due from the Federal Government of Canada.
+The Company's receivables consist of BC mineral exploration tax credit and sales tax recoverable due from the Federal Government of Canada.
 Management believes that credit risk related to these amounts is nominal.